 For Teacher Educators

 As teacher educators, we wrote SSFABW for the express purpose of using it with the future elementary educators that we work with.
 Below you'll find ways that we and other teacher educators have used SSFABW as a part of social studies methods coursework.
+If you use SSFABW in your teacher preparation program and have struggled to get copies, please note that as of September 2023, the book is no longer published/in print by W.W.
+Norton and is now published by Routledge.
+The new ISBN is 9781032597102 and the eBook ISBN is 9781032677941.

 Ariel Cornett (Georgia Southern University) uses several reading check-ins in her undergraduate social studies methods course and was kind enough to share!
 Click the links below to access her Word documents: